Teaching fractions can be eye-opening.

-This packet features a variety of hands-on type worksheets.
-Students will split jellybeans and cupcakes into equal groups and the follow directions to color them.
-Other pages will ask students to cut out fish and beetle bugs, color them, and split them into equal groups in order to glue them on fishbowls and put them in jars.
+Students will split jellybeans and cupcakes into equal groups and then color them.
+Other pages ask students to cut out fish and beetle bugs, color them, split them into equal groups, and then glue them on fishbowls and jars.

-Don’t they look fun?
-My creative-type students really enjoy these, and the strugglers seem to do better when they have movement and time to process.
+They’re both fun and engaging.
+Creative students really enjoy these, and strugglers often do better when they have movement and time to process.

-I tried to not give much help to my students – I wanted them to struggle just a bit instead of me swooping in to “save the day.”
-These pages allow you to layer just the right amount of scaffolding for your students – use only the pages that your students need!
-(Although they are so cute, you will want to use them all!)
+Allow your students some struggle time before swooping in to “save the day.”
+These pages allow you to layer just the right amount of scaffolding for students.
+Use only the pages your students need.
+Although they’re so engaging, students will want to keep working.

-After your students have a foundation of equal parts and fair shares, they will move into fractions, like finding 1/2 of a group.
-Fraction posters for 1/2, 1/3, and 1/4 are included in the pack as reference tools.
+After your students have a foundation of equal parts and fair shares, they’ll move into fractions, like finding 1/2 of a group.
+Fraction posters for 1/2, 1/3, and 1/4 are included in the set as reference tools.

 Students will evaluate given fractions by creating their own model representations.
 They can get creative here if they want – you can hang work like this up in the classroom and consider keeping work samples for parent-teacher meetings and conferences.
 Parents love seeing concrete work samples, and kids like to show off their skills to their parents.